 - 1 large egg at room temperature

-- 1/2 cup of coconut oil (melted) or grass fed butter
+- 1/2 cup of coconut oil (melted) or vanilla ghee OR grass-fed butter

 For the Muffin Topping: